ChristopherOehring/Studilieferservice-SWP2020/product-manager/ReadMe.md

 4./listall

+**Web Controller:**

+You can see a page listing all created products at http://localhost:9060/products

-Locally accessed on port 8080 on docker on 9060
+Locally accessed on port 8060 on docker on 9060